 The third country entity request is of more concern to non-UK trustees as this process provides a more direct route for information to be accessed on trusts holding a controlling interest in a non-EEA legal entity.
 This is a fairly typical offshore trust structure (for example a Jersey trust that is required to register on the trust register, which wholly owns a Jersey company falls into this category) and so it will be important for those trustees to assess the importance of retaining the company against the potential loss of confidentiality.
 A request under this category does not require any evidence of money laundering or terrorist financing activity.

 Trustees will be dismayed that the Government has not confirmed that they will be informed when a request for information is made about their trust or have the ability to provide information about any particular risks faced by beneficiaries of fraud, kidnapping, blackmail, extortion, harassment, violence or intimidation.
 It is difficult to see how the Government might be able to assess such risk without involving the trustees in the process, and we hope the Government will update the guidance and regulations accordingly.

 Dates and Deadlines

-The 10 March 2022 deadline should be sufficient time for trustees not previously required to register to comply with these new requirements.
+The original deadline for registration was supposed to be 10 March 2022, however this has been pushed back until 1 September 2022 due to delays in setting up the new online TRS registration service.
+This deadline should be sufficient time for trustees not previously required to register to comply with these new requirements.
 The 30 days registration deadline for new trusts, however, may prove challenging and we hope HMRC will publicise the need to register and comply within this short timeframe.